 Hills help to burn calories, build muscle, and are an excellent training tool.
 When running uphill correctly, your body weight shifts, creating an emphasis on posterior muscles (calf, hamstring, and glutes) while reducing the impact on your knees and shins.

-Inclined running is similar to the weighted bats baseball players use to make their normal bat feel lighter.
+Inclined running is similar to the weighted bat’s baseball players use to make their normal bat feel lighter.
 After incorporating hills into your training regiment, flat surface running seems more comfortable.

 You can blaze past competitors both uphill and downhill while conserving energy and building momentum.

-Technique is essential to prevent injury and increase effectiveness.
+Your overall running technique is essential to prevent injury and increase effectiveness.
 When starting hill workouts, focus on the following aspects.